 The height of your workbench is a personal preference, although I do recommend building it high enough so as to prevent yourself from having to continuously bend over to work on projects.
 Your lower back will thank you if you build the workbench surface at a level well above your belly button.

 Taking the height of your workbench surface into account, you should always plan to have some type of organized storage below the bench.
 Shelving works great, and can add stability to the workbench if it is fastened to the legs of the bench.
 Metal or plastic container boxes are useful, but try to avoid the type that have lids.
 Repeatedly having to take off and put on container lids eventually leads to those lids ending up in the trashcan anyways.
-Roll-away cart shelves can help to keep bicycle items well-organized and quickly at hand when you need them (see photos of the roll-away carts I used that fit perfectly under the workbench surface).
+Roll-away cart shelves can help to keep bicycle items well-organized and quickly at hand when you need them.
 Products like these can be purchased at department stores and home furnishing supply shops.
 Buy products like this, measure them, and then incorporate their use into the design of your workbench.
 If you search them out after you’ve completed construction of your workbench you’ll be sorely disappointed when you find that you should have allowed one more centimeter under the bench surface to accommodate them.

 There are several ways to build a workbench, and I’m always happy when I discover something unique in the design of a bench nestled away in the back of a bicycle shop.
 This article is meant to inspire and inform.
 I don’t intend for you to build the exact same workbench as I did.
 I want you to be more informed about how to go about building a workbench that suits your specific needs, according to your budget, materials, and tools.